trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 -------------------------------------

 Part of the TriBITS Framework is to probe the environment, set up the compilers, and get ready to compile code.
-This was mentioned in the step "Probe and set up the environment" in `Full Processing of TriBITS Project Files`_.
+This was mentioned in `Full Processing of TriBITS Project Files`_.
 This is executed by the TriBITS macro ``TRIBITS_SETUP_ENV()``.
 Some of to things this macro does are:

 .. _Probe and set up the environment: